 Phase 1 – Site development and leucaena establishment

-Pinnarendi has a seasonally wet-dry climate and receives about 750 mm average annual rainfall – mostly December to March.
-Site elevation is about 750 metres above sea level with frosts occurring in some years.
+Pinnarendi has a seasonally wet-dry climate, with an average annual rainfall of about 750 mm, mostly from December to April.
+Elevation is about 750 metres above sea level with frosts occurring in some years.
 The site is about 95 km from the coast and psyllids were known to attack leucaena at nearby Meadowbank (to the east) and Whitewater (to the west).
-Pinnarendi has infertile, red-earth soils with relatively low moisture holding capacity.
+The soils are infertile, red-earths with relatively low moisture holding capacity.
 These soils would not be the first-choice for leucaena development, but they are well-drained, relatively uniform and representative of similar sites available for leucaena adoption in the north.

-The previously cleared site was prepared in late 2016.
+The trial site was used for cropping during the 1990s, but more recently had been given over to grazing.
+Preparation for the leucaena planting was started in late 2016.
 Planting strips 5 m wide were cultivated at 10 m centres with offset discs in October and December.
 The existing inter-row pasture was retained between strips and comprised mainly Indian couch (Bothriochloa pertusa), Wynn cassia (Chamaecrista rotundifolia), Sabi grass (Urochloa mosambicensis), Black Spear grass (Heteropogon contortus) and Stylosanthes spp.

 Leucaena was planted over five days in late January 2017 with Wondergraze planted initially, followed by Redlands.
 There was a 30 mm fall of rain between the Wondergraze and Redlands plantings.
 Germination was satisfactory but patchy in areas.
 To improve uniformity, a follow-up planting was made in most paddocks about 1-month later.
 Rain in late May 2017 extended leucaena growth and development into the early dry season.